 The biggest transition from wild free and dangerous arrived with the agricultural revolution.

 Human colonies abandoned hunter/gatherer cultures in favor of tilling the land and domesticating livestock and poultry.
-Risk was reduced.
+Risk reduced.
 So was pleasure.

 Early researchers told us that farming made life easier.